Old Elbe Tunnel

 The Old Elbe Tunnel is open to pedestrians and cyclists around the clock and use is free of charge.
 The tunnel is currently closed to motor vehicles due to renovation work.

-Tip: As the tunnel is closed to vehicles, pedestrians and cyclists can explore the tunnel routes at their leisure without having to pay attention to the traffic.
+Tip: As the tunnel is closed to vehicles, pedestrians and cyclists can explore the tunnel at their leisure without having to watch out for traffic.

-In principle, the Old Elbe Tunnel is open 365 days a year and has no special opening times.
-This means you can walk through it both during the day and at night and be enchanted by its atmosphere.
-Only on New Year's Eve is the tunnel closed from 9 p.m. to 4 a.m. for safety reasons.
+Basically, the Old Elbtunnel is open 365 days a year and has no special opening hours.
+You can walk through it both during the day and at night and let yourself be enchanted by its atmosphere.
+Only on New Year's Eve is the tunnel closed from 9 PM to 4 AM for safety reasons.

 Here you will find the Old Elbe Tunnel